Organising school trips to other places is a fun but often challenging task. The entire process starts a few months in advance with lots of planning.

 Many schools choose to use a tour provider.
 If you decide on this route, make sure you clearly communicate the objectives at the start of planning.

 Many locations are perfect for schools and can be enriching to pupils during educational visits, but the final choice comes down to what will give the most value to their learning.
-Museums allow for easy learning outside the classroom whilst activity centres and sports experiences provide an educational yet fun trip.
+Museums allow for easy learning outside the classroom whilst activity centres and sports experiences, like Kingswood, provide an educational yet fun trip.
 Use your objectives to plan the school trip and look for guidance, advice and ideas from another teacher or school leader.

 Planning the itinerary is important as it needs to be suited to the needs of the group.
 You should consider if all students can take part in the activities and whether they will be compulsory or optional.
 Your trip should be in line with your objectives, so double-check during this step that each item on the checklist includes a resource and venue that hits your goals.